tofetpuzo/MERN/project 3/project3.md

  ### Creating a Schema and a model
  ___
-After which I install mongoose using the command:
+After which I installed mongoose using the command:

 `:~ $ npm install mongoose`

 The mongoose makes working with node.js easier.
-Now the interesting part is to is to create a directory called models, and create a file called todo.js.
+Now the interesting part is to create a directory called models, and create a file called todo.js.
 I used this line of code to execute these aforementioned steps.

 `:~ $ mkdir models && cd models && touch todo.js`